Algebraically hyperbolic groups: Relationships between the three definitions

-For (\ref{AHimpliesWAH:2}), suppose $G$ contains a Baumslag--Solitar subgroup.
-Then $G$ contains a $\BS(1, k)$-subgroup for $|k|\geq1$ (as argued in Section \ref{sec:coHomBS}).
+For (\ref{AHimpliesWAH:2}), suppose that $G$ contains a Baumslag--Solitar subgroup.
+Then $G$ contains a $\BS(1, k)$-subgroup for $|k|\geqslant1$ by \cref{lem:bs_contains_metabelian_bs}.
 It follows that $G$ is not weakly AH, as either we have a $\mathbb{Z}^2$-subgroup (if $|k|=1$) or an element conjugate to a proper power (if $|k|>1$).
 The result follows from the contrapositive. \end{proof}

 We now prove Theorem \ref{thm:coHom2Main:intro} from the introduction, which is as follows.

 \begin{theorem}[Theorem \ref{thm:coHom2Main:intro}] Let $G$ be a group of cohomological dimension $2$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is AH. \item $G$ is weakly AH. \item $G$ is $\BS$-free. \end{enumerate} \end{theorem}